jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/download_options.md

 | ------ | ------- |
 | `bool` | `false` |

-Setting this to `true` will prevent Cyberdrop-DL to scrape entire thread if an individual post link was provided as input.
+Setting this to `true` will prevent Cyberdrop-DL to scrape entire thread if an the input URL had an specific post in it.

+CDL will only download files within that post.

+For most forum sites, the post id is part of the fragment in the URL.

+ex: `/thread/iphone-16-16e-16-plus-16-pro-16-promax.256047/page-64#post-7512404` has a post id of `7512404`

+If `scrape_single_forum_post` is `false`, CDL will download all post in the thread from `7512404` until the last post If `scrape_single_forum_post` is `true`, CDL will only download file within post `7512404` itself and stop.

 ## `separate_posts`